sciZer0/7/v/README.md

 * when the list is limited to some number, and

+* when each Validator is appointed to their position (added in the list) by users (Voters) through democratic voting (Competitive Quadratic Voting), and

-* when for each Validator being in the list, there is no need to have any money and put it as the stake, and
+* when <b>each Validator in the list doesn't need to have any money and put it as the stake</b>, and

-* when for each Validator, there are highly generous incentives to work properly (say, $5 million annually), and
+* when each Validator in the list is receiving the highly generous incentives (say, <b>$5 million annually</b>) for working properly, and

-* when Validators are competing very hard for being in the list in order to be receiving the highly generous incentives, and
+* when each Validator is competing with others very hard for being in the list in order to be receiving the highly generous incentives, and

-* when any malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list and replaced with a Validator from the waiting list,
+* when any malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list and replaced with a Validator from the waiting list, and

+* when each Validator may also be dismissed from their position (dropped out of the list) by users (Voters) through democratic voting (Competitive Quadratic Voting),

+* <b>then the wide majority of (or all) Validators in the list will work properly, honestly,</b> and

-* then 100 truly-decentralized (truly-autonomous) Validators are the sufficient condition for a blockchain to be considered truly-decentralized and sustainable.
+* <b>then 100 truly-decentralized (truly-autonomous) Validators are the sufficient condition for a blockchain to be considered truly-decentralized and sustainable.</b>

 100 or 150, discussable.

-The approach allows truly-decentralized and truly-democratic blockchains to be extremely efficient and simultaneously sustainable.
+The approach allows truly-decentralized and truly-democratic blockchains to be highly efficient, and simultaneously, highly sustainable.